-- (1) Upon receipt of the above submission as outlined in Subsection 1.13.5(2), the Office will place the Notice of Temporary Cessation on the agenda of the next regular Board meeting and give notice to the Operator, the county and any municipalities within two miles of the proposed operation, by mail. - (2) The Board, at said meeting and in consultation with the Operator and any other person who demonstrates that he/she/it is directly and adversely affected or aggrieved and whose interest is entitled to legal protection under the Act, may take whatever action(s) it deems necessary and are authorized by law, including but not necessarily limited to: - (a) acceptance of the Notice of Temporary Cessation as submitted; - (b) acceptance of the Notice of Temporary Cessation with modifications and other necessary activities as established by the Board; - (c) determination that the mining operation is not in a state of temporary cessation; - (d) continuance of the matter for another month or more to allow the Operator to revise the Notice of Temporary Cessation and/or to allow the Office staff to conduct a site inspection or otherwise review the matter as necessary; or - (e) order the Operator of an in situ leach mining operation to begin ground water reclamation as set forth in Rule 1.13.5. - (3) (a) Except as to any in situ leach mining operation, when no reclamation or performance standard issues or problems are indicated in the Notice of Temporary Cessation or by field or file inspection, and no concerns are expressed by interested persons, the Notice shall not be placed on the agenda or heard by the Board.
-In such cases, the county and appropriate municipality will be notified and the fact of the receipt of the Notice by the Office will be acknowledged in the monthly activity report attached to the monthly agenda. - (b) In the case of any in situ leach mining operation seeking temporary cessation, or a second five year period of temporary cessation, the matter will be set for the next regularly scheduled Board meeting that is at least twenty (20) days after the Office receives the notice.
-At the hearing the Board will determine whether ground water reclamation should commence pursuant to C.R.S.
-34-32-112.5 (5)(d)(ii).
-The Office will participate at the hearing as staff to the Board and may provide a recommendation regarding ground water reclamation.
-Any person who demonstrates that he/she/it is directly and adversely affected or aggrieved by the Board's determination regarding groundwater reclamation and whose interest is entitled to legal protection under the Act may be a party to the formal hearing.
+(1) Upon receipt of the above submission as outlined in Subsection-Rule 1.13.5(2), the Office will place the Notice of Temporary Cessation on the agenda of the next regular Board meeting and give notice to the Operator, the county and any municipalities within two (2) miles of the proposed operation, by mail.

+- (2) The Board, at said meeting and in consultation with the Operator and other interested parties, may take whatever action(s) it deems necessary and are authorized by law, including but not necessarily limited to: - (a) acceptance of the Notice of Temporary Cessation as submitted; - acceptance of the Notice of Temporary Cessation with modifications and other necessary activities as established by the Board; - (c) determination that the mining operation is not in a state of temporary cessation; or - (d) continuance of the matter for another month or more to allow the Operator to revise the Notice of Temporary Cessation and/or to allow the Office staff to conduct a site inspection or otherwise review the matter as necessary. - (3) When no reclamation or performance standard issues or problems are indicated in the Notice of Temporary Cessation or by field or file inspection, and no concerns are expressed by interested persons, the Notice shall not be placed on the agenda or heard by the Board.
+In such cases, the county and appropriate municipality will be notified and the fact of the receipt of the Notice by the Office will be acknowledged in the monthly activity report attached to the monthly agenda.